December 31, 1982

 Chapter 509, Laws of 1982 requires that every insurer issuing a group policy for delivery in this State which provides coverage for medical, surgical or major-medical care, must make available and if requested by the contract holder, or, with respect to Article IX-C corporations, if requested by all subscribers in a group remittance group, provide coverage for preventive and primary care services, rendered to a dependent child of an insured, from the date of birth through the attainment of one year of age.

 Such coverage shall consist of at least the following:

 Well-child visits to a physician and an initial hospital checkup: Benefits may not be limited to less than seven visits including the initial hospital checkup and no less than six well-child visits to a physician for the purpose of:

-a) Screening and early detection services supervised and performed by a physician: Benefits may not be limited to less than an initial history and follow-up histories of the child; height and weight and head and circumference measurements; sensory screening including developmental appraisals, physical examinations, discussion and counselling, nutritional assessments and gross screenings of sight, hearing and dental care; and testing for sickle cell anemia, PKU and hematrocrit or Hgt. testing.
+a) Screening and early detection services supervised and performed by a physician: Benefits may not be limited to less than an initial history and follow-up histories of the child; height and weight and head and circumference measurements; sensory screening including developmental appraisals, physical examinations, discussion and counseling, nutritional assessments and gross screenings of sight, hearing and dental care; and testing for sickle cell anemia, PKU and hematocrit or Hgt. testing.

 b) Routine and necessary immunizations: Benefits may not be limited to less than five immunizations composed of three administrations of DPT vaccine and two administrations of TOPV vaccine.